-Sergio Obregon described the Chicago Public School's strategy to develop a social services infrastructure to meet the needs of all students and their families starting with the social service of Medicaid, the strategy: that is being developed stands upon three pillars: Enrollment, Engagement, and utilization.
+Sergio Obregon described the Chicago Public School's strategies regarding priorities for health, enrollment, engagement, and utilization.
 (Please see attached slide presentation.)
-With a focus on health equity.
 He said, the main objective of the Office of Student Health and Wellness (OSHW) is to remove health related barriers to learning so that students can better succeed in school, their careers, and life.
-Furthermore, this effort is intended to improve the quality of life of students by providing access to high quality, continuous and coordinated culturally competent care.
+Furthermore, this effort is intended to help ensure that CPS students have access to high quality, culturally, competent care.

-Mr. Obregon said that, in previous partnership with The United Way and The Greater Chicago Food Depository extensive work was done to develop a Medicaid enrollment and retention process.
-As a result of successfully enrolling students and retaining them in Medicaid, priorities have shifted to working with Health Choice Illinois, Ann & Robert H. Lurie Children's Hospital.
-Current, efforts include developing clear, concise, and uniform messaging, building capacity for enrolment and retention opportunities, guiding students and families to the appropriate MCO, and ensure that all children complete a health risk screening.
+Mr. Obregon said that, in partnership with The United Way, The Greater Chicago Food Depository, Health Choice Illinois, Ann & Robert H. Lurie Children's Hospital, efforts have been combined to develop clear, concise, and uniform messaging, build capacity for enrolment opportunities, guide students and families to the appropriate MCO, and ensure that all children have access to health risk screening.